-None of the above has had a material impact on the Company's financial statements.
+None of the above have resulted in any material changes in accounting policies and no adjustments were required to the amounts recognised in the Company's financial statements.

 3 Significant accounting policies

 Revenue recognition

 Revenue is measured at the fair value of the consideration received or receivable and represents amounts receivable for goods and services provided in the normal course of business, net of discounts, VAT and other sales-related taxes.
 Revenue is reduced for estimated customer returns, rebates and other similar allowances.
 Revenue from a contract to provide services is recognised by reference to the stage of completion of the contract.
 The Company's policy for recognition of revenue from construction contracts is described below.